conjure-cp/conjure/docs/tutorials/knapsack_generator/KnapGen.rst

     letting number_items be 20

-The remaining 3 parameters are more complex and labourious to be defined (too much work to be done by hand!) so we are going to write some ESSENCE code that will create them for us.
+The remaining 3 parameters are more complex and labourious to be defined (too much work to be done by hand!) so we are going to write an ESSENCE specification that will create them for us.
-The fundamental starting step is writing a find statement for each variable we wish to generate and ensure that the names of the variable (identifiers) are left unchanged.
-We create a new file called generator.essence and type:
+The fundamental starting step is writing find statements for each variable we wish to generate and ensure that the names of the variable (identifiers) are left unchanged.
+We can do so by creating a new file called generator.essence and write:

 .. code-block:: essence